eda-ricercatore/sardegna-scala/README.md

 	- "Scala Design Patterns: Write efficient, clean, and reusable code with Scala"
 + Haller2011
 	- "Actors in Scala: Concurrent programming for the multi-core era"
++ Alexander2013a
+	- "Scala Cookbook: Recipes for Object-Oriented and Functional Programming"
++ Hunt2013a
+	- "Scala Design Patterns: Patterns for Practical Reuse and Design"
++ Lewis2017
+	- "Introduction to Programming and Problem-Solving Using Scala"